Tiendil/tiendil-org-content/content/posts/2024-018-review-of-the-signal-and-the-noise/en.md

 But I wouldn't say that these topics are so clearly distinguished.

-Also, in the introduction, the author gives a more detailed summary of the chapters, but I don't like it either.
-Not because it's bad (the author knows better), but because I came up with a better one :-D
+Also, the author gives a more detailed summary of the chapters in the introduction, but I came up with a better one :-D

-As I mentioned, the book follows the structure: one chapter — one case — several prisms this case reflects well.
-In some chapters, it is difficult to distinguish prisms, plus, the idea itself came to me after reading, so I might forget/miss something.
+As I mentioned, the book follows the structure: one chapter — one case — several prisms this case demonstrates well.
+In some chapters, it isn't easy to distinguish prisms; plus, the idea itself came to me after reading — I might forget/miss something.
 But here's how I see the structure of "The Signal and the Noise":

 | Task / Case                                      | Topics / Prisms                                   |
 |--------------------------------------------------|---------------------------------------------------|